wrf/genomeGTFtools/README.md

 ![page 1 of Aliivibrio fisheri genome map](https://github.com/wrf/genomeGTFtools/blob/master/test_data/GCF_000011805.1_ASM1180v1_genomic.p1.png)

+For genomes that are *not* from NCBI, such as assembled symbionts or MAGs, I typically annotated these with a combination of [prodigal](https://github.com/hyattpd/Prodigal) for the protein/CDS prediction as a GFF, and then [BlastKOALA](https://www.kegg.jp/blastkoala/) to annotate the proteins with KEGG.
+The output of that, ``, is used as the input for [append_kegg_to_prodigal_gff.py](https://github.com/wrf/genomeGTFtools/blob/master/misc/append_kegg_to_prodigal_gff.py).
+The output of that script (as a KEGG-annotated GFF) is used as the input for `draw_genome_annotation.R`.

+This also makes use of file `ko00001.tab.gz` in the [test_data](https://github.com/wrf/genomeGTFtools/tree/master/test_data) folder, generated from the [KEGG database](https://www.kegg.jp/kegg/).
+This file includes the accessions for the KEGG categories, which then code for the various colors given by the [KEGG website](https://www.genome.jp/kegg/kegg1c.html) for the functional categories.
+The legend is automatically added to the bottom of each page.

 ## repeat2gtf
 From scaffolds or masked contigs, generate a feature for each long repeat of N's or n's (or any other arbitrary letter or pattern).
-The most obvious application is to make a track for gaps, which is the default behavior.
+The most obvious application is to make a track for N-gaps introduced during assembly, which is the default behavior.
 The search is a regular expression, so could be any other simple repeat as well - CACA, CAG (glutamine repeats).

   `repeat2gtf.py scaffolds.fasta > scaffolds_gaps.gtf`

 In jbrowse, I typically change a few options in the style to make this more visually useful.
-The color is set to black, the height is reduced to narrow bars, and the label is the score, which is the length of the gap.
+The color is set to black, the height is reduced to narrow bars, and the label is the GFF _score_ column, which is the length of the gap.

 ```
          "style" : {